 Paradigms of Life

-Sean Covey explains that just as we have paradigms (perceptions) of ourselves and others, we also have paradigms of the world in general.
-We can find out what our life centres around by asking ourselves the following questions (as we did in our previous articles):
+Sean Covey explains that just as we have paradigms (perceptions) about ourselves and others, we also have paradigms about the world in general.
+They are the spectacles, through which we see the world around us.
+We can find out what the focal point of our life is by asking ourselves the following questions (as we did in our previous article):

 - What do I think about the most?